Is Your Graduate Recruitment Strategy Hitting the High Notes?

-Companies who do this well invest in private online communities to keep the door open when employees leave.
-These communities benefit companies by acting as a wide talent pool, source of sales leads and by simply keeping their corporate alumni “warm” in case they’d like to re-join.
+Companies who do this well, invest in private online communities to keep the door open when employees leave.
+These communities benefit your organisation by acting as a wide talent pool, source of sales leads and by simply keeping their corporate alumni “warm” in case they’d like to re-join.

 What also works well is giving leavers some of the same benefits employees have, for instance allowing former employees to avail of the employee referral scheme.
 This gives corporate alumni an incentive to refer friends or family to the company.